TOP 9 BEST JUMPER CABLE REVIEWS in 2019

 How long should jumper cables be?

-Jumper cables are usually available in a variety of lengths, ranging from 10-20 feet.
-For some people, the longer the cable, the better.
+Jumper cables are usually available in a variety of lengths, ranging from 10-20 feet for some people, the longer the cord, the better.
 So you don’t have to move a car with a dead battery.
-However, while longer cables provide convenience, they can also lose power because the longer the cable, the more energy is lost.
+However, while longer cables provide convenience, they can also lose power because the longer the wire, the more energy is lost.